uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/whats-the-big-picture.md

 If we develop or are given an algorithm to solve a problem, how do we know that it works?
 Sometimes we create test cases to verify the algorithm produces correct output for specific input values.
 While this is a useful practice and can help verify that we are on the right track, it is not enough to show that our algorithm is correct.
-The old {glossary-link term="adage"}adage{glossary-link end} "even a broken watch is correct twice a day" is a good analogy.
+The old saying "even a broken watch is correct twice a day" is a good analogy.
 Even an algorithm that is correct for two test cases might be incorrect for every other input.
 A computer scientist must reason formally or mathematically about an algorithm to show its correctness.
 Typically this is done by classifying ranges of input values and showing that algorithm produces expected results for boundary values of the range and all values in between.